gameblabla/CSE2/README.md

 Story's codebase.

 And... that's it!
 It's not often that a game this decompilable comes along, so I'm glad that Cave Story was one of them.
-[Patching a dusty old executable from 2004 has its downsides](https://github.com/Clownacy/Cave-Story-Mod-Loader/blob/master/src/mods/graphics_enhancement/widescreen/patch_camera.c).
+[Patching a dusty old executable from 2005 sucks](https://github.com/Clownacy/Cave-Story-Mod-Loader/blob/master/src/mods/graphics_enhancement/widescreen/patch_camera.c).

 ## Building